 The software that comes with the Cricut Explore 2 is the Cricut Design Space, which is really the only software you can legitimately use with Cricut cutters.
 The software is easy to use and offers all of the basics.
 However, it may be too plain for more advanced projects.
 The other good things about Design Space are that they convert your own images for free, they have an extensive library of ready-to-cut projects, and they are cloud-based so you can send designs to it wirelessly.
 There are also 100 automatic settings to choose from depending on what material you are working with.

 Our Conclusion: Overall, we think the Cricut Explore 2 is an ideal machine for small businesses because of its speed.
-What is even better is that it manages to make high quality cuts despite being so fast.
+What is even better is that it manages to make high-quality cuts despite being so fast.
+Also, you can check out our guide for the best Cricut bundle and the Cricut machines to see what are the differences.

 The Silhouette Cameo 3 has dual carriages, which allow you to cut and print without having to stop the machine and swap out the blade or the pen.
 The few minutes it shaves off of your total work time may not seem like much when you are working with one or two small pieces.
 However, it all adds up when you are cutting sheet after sheet.